Tellusant/docs/articles-posts/triple-a.md

 <img  src="assets/images/tellusant-triple-a-1.svg" width="500" alt="">
 </p>

 The graph above illustrates the concept.
 - The addressable market is the unconstrained market size if all relevant consumers had access to the product and were buying it.
 Relevant consumers are, e.g., parents of children age 0-4 for diapers; adults over the legal drinking age for alcoholic products, people living under wintry conditions for snow tires.
 - The available market takes is the part of this market where people can afford the product.
 To understand this, it is necessary to know how many people have a certaion income, and their age distribution.
 Companies do not have this information, but it can easily be retieved from telluBase.
 - The actual market is what people truly consume.
 This is what companies typically look at without knowing what the latent potentisl is.
 We recommend understanding the Addressable-Available-Actual metrics before making plans for the actual market.
 Perhaps the actual market can be expanded significantly if certaion actions are taken to unlock it?

 With the Triple-A method, it is possible to pinpoint where the growth opportunities lie.
 The graph below shows a schematic waterfall for the logic.

 <p align="center">
 <img  src="assets/images/tellusant-triple-a-2.svg" width="500" alt="">
 </p>

 Here is an example from soft drinks in India.
 The product is currently only distributed in big cities.

+- The **addressable** population is 1.3 billion people (those age 6 and up),
-- Out of a total population of 1.3 billion, 369 million are within those socioeconomic levels that can afford the product.
-This is the addressable market of relevant consumers.
+- 0.4 billion of those are within the socioeconomic levels that can afford to consume the soft drink.
+This is the **available** market of relevant consumers.
+- However, the actual market is 0.1 billion consumers.
+Why is the actual market market so much smaller than
 - However, there is no distribution coverage in the foreseeable future for 256 million of those consumers since distribution only exists in the largest cities.
 - Thus, the available market is 113 million consumers.
 This may change over time, but over the next 5 years there is no such change in site.
 - Among those consumers, 105 million chose not to consume the product despite it being widely available.